neurosity/neurosity-sdk-js/README.md

 ## Code of Conduct

 This project has adopted a [Code of Conduct](https://github.com/neurosity/notion-js/blob/master/CODE_OF_CONDUCT.md).
-Contact [opencode@neurosity.co](mailto:opencode@neurosity.co) with any additional questions or comments.
+Contact [opensource@neurosity.co](mailto:opensource@neurosity.co) with any additional questions or comments.

 ## License